Building Technologies, Building & Industrial Applications, Whole Building Systems

 Our division is streamlined into three departments to study the many different areas of building design, capabilities and functions.
 We cover a wide range of technologies and disciplines and regularly collaborate with each other, scientists at the nation's 17 national labs, industry partners and academia.

-The Building Technology and Urban Systems Division is comprised of three Departments: Building Technology, Building and Industrial Applications and Whole Building Systems.
+The Building Technology and Urban Systems Division is comprised of three Departments: Building Technologies, Building and Industrial Applications and Whole Building Systems.
 Each department is uniquely tailored to provide expertise in a particular area of building science.